-This is purely a surface burn affecting the first layer of skin, where the skin appears red, is painful to the touch and maybe slightly swollen but the skin remains intact.
-An example is a sunburn.
+This is purely a surface burn affecting the first layer of skin, where the skin appears red, is painful to the touch and may be slightly swollen but the skin remains intact.
+An example is sunburn.

 Seek medical assistance.
 Once blistering occurs or the burn is on the face, neck, hands or feet you need to get to a healthcare practitioner or hospital.
 The priority is to ensure the wound is cleaned and dressed correctly.